SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Heavily encourage spectators, a lot of people find it easier to opt in, both already recruits and future people

+  I support not playing pranks in the initial days cuz it erodes trust in the clu

 Good to talk about how you went through the same struggles, and used to fumble glorification, narrative, and THR motions in your first year too